SorenTech/code-of-ethics/README.md

 **Rule 3.103**
 Designers and Developers shall not materially alter the scope or objectives of a project without the client’s consent.

+**Rule 3.104**
+Designers and Developers shall not knowingly make use of goods or services offered by manufacturers, suppliers or contractors that are accompanied by an obligation that is substantively detrimental to the best interests of his or her client, society or the environment.

+**Rule 3.105**
+Designers and Developers will clearly outline all intellectual property ownership and usage rights in a project proposal or estimate.

 ### E.S.
 3.2 Conflict of Interest:
 Designers and Developers should avoid conflicts of interest in their professional practices and fully disclose all unavoidable conflicts as they arise.